OpenNebula/docs/source/intro_release_notes/release_notes/resolved_issues_581.rst

 - `Fix typo in oneflow CLI <https://github.com/OpenNebula/one/issues/3086>`__.
 - `Fix an issue of LVM datastore when LV remove was called on frontend for undeployed VM <https://github.com/OpenNebula/one/issues/2981>`_
 - `Fix GOCA monitoring methods <https://github.com/OpenNebula/one/issues/3144>`_
+- `Purge of Debian package should not remove the sqlite database <https://github.com/OpenNebula/packages/issues/64>`_
+- `Ensure OpenNebula services are stopped on upgrade/install <https://github.com/OpenNebula/packages/issues/58>`_